ytwangZero/easyEWAS/README.md

 devtools::install_github("ytwangZero/easyEWAS")
 ```

-If installing `easyEWAS` directly using `devtools::install_github()` fails, it's likely due to missing dependencies, especially from Bioconductor.
+If installing `easyEWAS` directly using `devtools::install_github()` fails, it is most likely due to missing dependencies—particularly Bioconductor packages, which are not automatically installed in some cases.
+To avoid such issues, we **strongly recommend** installing `easyEWAS` via the provided installation script, which will automatically handle all required dependencies for you.
-Since `easyEWAS` relies on many Bioconductor packages, we strongly recommend using the installation script to ensure everything is set up properly.
 You can download the script from the following link::  🔗 [Install_easyEWAS.R](https://github.com/ytwangZero/easyEWAS_materials/blob/main/Install_easyEWAS.R)

 Save this file to your current R working directory, then run: